A message from Dr Liz Barbour, CEO CRC for Honey Bee Products

 The Case of New Zealand Manuka Honey

 So how can New Zealand protect its Manuka honey brand?
 New Zealand Manuka honey is derived from the nectar of only one species of Leptospermum, L. scoparium.
-It is the only species of this plant genus to grow in New Zealand.
-When the bees collect the nectar and place it in the honeycomb, they bring with the nectar a substance, known as dihydroxyacetone (DHA) that non-enzymatically converts to the highly antimicrobial methylglyoxal (MGO).
+It is the only species of this plant genus growing in New Zealand.
+When the bees collect the nectar and place it in the honeycomb, they bring with the nectar a substance, known as dihydroxyacetone (DHA) that non-enzymatically converts to highly antimicrobial methylglyoxal (MGO).
 New Zealand first used the presence of DHA and its conversion to MGO as a bioactivity indicator, and this afforded some protection of the source.
-However, both of these substances can be synthetically produced and added to honey and, unfortunately, this Manuka honey adulteration has been exposed in some instances.
+However, both of these substances can be synthetically produced and added to honey, and this form of Manuka honey adulteration has been exposed.
 There is also the issue that Australia has the same Leptospermum species as New Zealand, in addition to 80 other species, with more than half of them also producing DHA in their nectar.
-So measurement of DHA and MGO in honey is not specific to New Zealand Manuka honey as Australian beekeepers can also produce honeys with the same bioactivity mechanism, that like New Zealand Manuka honey can also be adulterated by the addition of DHA and or MGO.
+So measurement of DHA and MGO in honey is not specific to New Zealand Manuka honey as Australian beekeepers can also produce honeys with the same bioactivity mechanism that, like New Zealand Manuka honey, can be adulterated by the addition of DHA and or MGO.

-To address this challenge and after much intensive analysis, New Zealand researchers identified five specific markers to authenticate New Zealand Manuka honey.
-Four of these biomarkers require specified levels of particular chemical substances, and the last is a DNA marker within the pollen.
+To address this challenge and after much intense analysis, New Zealand researchers identified five specific markers that can be used to authenticate New Zealand Manuka honey.
+Four of these biomarkers require specified levels of particular chemical substances, with the last, a DNA marker within the pollen.
 As scientifically impressive as this authentication system is, a recent review highlighted that the required authentication testing is expensive, time-consuming and requires a high level of technical skill and high-end analytical tools.
 It is also important to note that this system only confirms the identity of one, albeit high-value, mono-floral New Zealand honey.
-Worldwide, this scenario is the exception rather than the rule as most honey production from the USA and Europe is from large expanses of agriculture crops or a mixed annual flora meadow, thus nothing as unique and as botanically specific as New Zealand Manuka honey.
-In Australia, most honey is not harvested from agricultural crops resulting in the honey landscape being diverse with a multitude of, often endemic flora, producing a wide range of mono-or multi-floral honeys, each with a unique phytochemical profile and varying level of bioactivity.
+Worldwide, this scenario is the exception rather than the rule, as most honey production from the USA and Europe is from large expanses of agriculture crops or a mixed annual flora meadow, thus nothing as unique and as botanically specific as New Zealand Manuka honey.
+In Australia, most honey is not harvested from agricultural crops but from wild forest, diverse landscapes with a multitude of, often endemic, flora producing a wide range of mono-or multi-floral honeys, each with a unique phytochemical profile and varying level of bioactivity.

 The Case of Australian Honey